• Skip to main content

 • Thinly slice the peel.

-• Bring water to boil and add all spices and orange peel.
-Simmer for 1-2 minutes until color of water changes.
+• Bring water to a boil and add all spices and sliced orange peel.
+Simmer for 2 minutes until the color of the water changes.

 Steep